Introduction

 - Enable MFA on your account, even if your organization does not require it.

-- Review your active sessions regularly and log out of any unrecognized devices.
+- Review active sessions regularly and log out of unrecognized devices.

-- Keep your email address up to date to ensure you receive important security notifications.
+- Keep your email address up to date so you receive important security notifications.

 For any security concerns or questions, please contact us or email us at support@ftetree.com.